Devdas: Plot

 In a confused state, Devdas flees to Calcutta.
 From there, he writes a letter to Parvati, saying that they should simply continue only as friends.
 Within days, however, he realises that he should have been bolder.
 He goes back to his village and tells Parvati that he is ready to do anything needed to save their love.

 By now, Parvati's marriage plans are in an advanced stage.
 She refuses to go back to Devdas and chides him for his cowardice and vacillation.
 She, however, requests Devdas to come and see her before he dies.
 He vows to do so.

 Devdas goes back to Calcutta and Parvati is married off to the widower, Bhuvan Choudhuri, who has three children.
 An elderly gentleman and zamindar of Hatipota he had found his house and home so empty and lustreless after his wife's death, that he decided to marry again.
-After marrying Parvati, he spent most of his day in Pujas and looking after the zamindari.
+After marrying Parvati, he spent most of his days in Pujas looking after the zamindari.

-In Calcutta, Devdas's carousing friend, Chunni Lal, introduces him to a courtesan named Chandramukhi.
+In Calcutta, Devdas's carousing friend, Chunni Lal, introduces him to a tawaif (courtesan) named Chandramukhi.
 Devdas takes to heavy drinking at the courtesan's place; she falls in love with him, and looks after him.
 His health deteriorates through excessive drinking and despair – a drawn-out form of suicide.
 In his mind, he frequently compares Parvati and Chandramukhi.
 Strangely he feels betrayed by Parvati, though it was she who had loved him first, and confessed her love for him.
 Chandramukhi knows and tells him how things had really happened.
 This makes Devdas, when sober, hate and loathe her very presence.
 He drinks more and more to forget his plight.
 Chandramukhi sees it all happen, suffering silently.
 She senses the real man behind the fallen, aimless Devdas he has become, and can't help but love him.

 Knowing death approaches him fast, Devdas goes to Hatipota to meet Parvati to fulfill his vow.
 He dies at her doorstep on a dark, cold night.
 On hearing of his death, Parvati runs towards the door, but her family members prevent her from stepping out of the house.

 The novella powerfully depicts the customs of society that prevailed in Bengal in the early 1900s, which largely prevented a happy ending to a true and tender love story.

 Film, TV, and theatrical adaptations

-The novel has been made into films in many Indian languages, including Bengali, Hindustani, Hindi, Telugu, Tamil, Urdu, Assamese and Malayalam.
+The novel has been made into films in many South Asian languages languages, including Bengali, Hindustani, Hindi, Telugu, Tamil, Urdu, Assamese and Malayalam.
 It is the most filmed non-epic story in India.

 Notable film versions of the novella include: